-All academic assessors are responsible for upholding public protection when collating and confirming students’ learning, and making a recommendation for progression.
-This means that their decisions do not compromise public protection.
-It can be done in a number of ways, including:
+All assessors are responsible for upholding public protection when collating and confirming students’ learning and making a recommendation for progression.
+This can be done in a number of ways, including:

 - serving as a role model for safe and effective practice in line with their professional codes of conduct (including the relevant codes as set by the regulator(s) for each profession)

 - raising concerns about any impacts to public protection from student learning.
 This can mean risks to public protection from the student, but also any risks to people arising from the environment in which the student is placed, including if the practice supervisor has been asked to practice beyond their competence.

 - taking action to ensure any concerns raised with them are dealt with in a timely and appropriate manner

 All NMC registered professionals, including those who are assessors have a responsibility to abide by the duty of candour.